thumptech/yadmin/README.md

 It is possible to configure the way the collection is managed.
 ```
 Comments: {
-  icon: 'comment'
+  icon: 'comment',
-  omitFields: ['updatedAt']
+  omitFields: ['updatedAt'],
   tableColumns: [
    { label: 'Content', name: 'content' },
    { label: 'Post', name: 'postTitle()' },
    { label: 'User', name: 'owner', template: 'userEmail' }
-  ]
+  ],
-  showEditColumn: true // Set to false to hide the edit button.
+  showEditColumn: true, // Set to false to hide the edit button.
 True by default.
-  showDelColumn: true // Set to false to hide the edit button.
+  showDelColumn: true, // Set to false to hide the delete button.
 True by default.
-  showWidget: false
+  showWidget: false,
   color: 'red'
 }
 ```